-Theresa: So taking it home and having it for another meal is good.
-If you tend to be that person that forgets about things in the fridge, maybe sharing a meal or ordering a half portion or even off the children's menu so that you're not left with that food waste and build up in the refrigerator.
-Food that has a lot of preservative to it, like Twinkies.
+Theresa: Right.
+So taking it home and having it for another meal is good.
+If you tend to be that person who forgets about things in the fridge, maybe sharing a meal or ordering a half portion or even off the children's menu so that you're not left with that food waste and build up in the refrigerator.
+Food that has a lot of preservatives to it, like Twinkies.
 Twinkies don't go bad, so certain foods...

 Interviewer: Takeouts don't have those.

 Theresa: Not necessarily.
 Sometimes certain preservatives like MSG are in our takeouts.